liflab/beepbeep-3-book/pre-markdown/core/README.md

 {@snipm basic/CumulativeSum.java}{/}

 We first wrap the `Addition` function into a {@link jdc:ca.uqac.lif.cep.functions.CumulativeFunction  CumulativeFunction}.
 This object extends addition by defining a start value *t*.
 It is then given to the `Cumulate` processor.
-Graphically, this can be drawn as follows:
+Graphically, this can be represented as follows:

 {@img doc-files/basic/CumulativeSum.png}{Computing the cumulative sum of numbers.}{.6}